Skip to content

 Using ouctl The ouctl utility automated the creation of Secret objects and deploys the helm charts for you.
 This utility will automatically remove corrupted installs and re-apply charts.
 It will also wait for deployments to become healthy before moving to the next chart.
 Finally, it can automate the installation of additional charts to aid in fleet deployments of customizations.
 [Download the ouctl utility] [Download Default values.yaml]

 ArgoCD Application ArgoCD is a powerful GitOps controller that can deploy and manage OpenUnison for you.
-Instead of deploying multiple Application objects for each chart, we have combined all of the charts with wave annotations so ArgoCD will deploy them in the correct order.
-Prior to deploying the Application, you'll need to create the orchestra-secrets-source Secret [Download the ArgoCD Application object]
+Instead of deploying multiple Application objects for each chart, you can use a multi repo Application. see the Deploying with ArgoCD section for detailed instructions, you'll need to create the orchestra-secrets-source Secret [Download the ArgoCD Application object]

 Manual Deployment If you already have a workflow for deploying multiple Helm charts, you can use the manual deployment method to deploy the charts [Download Default values.yaml]